Are Columbia University and Rockefeller University included in the list of "CTSC Member Institutions?"

 TL1 Trainees must commit full-time (100%) effort to the TL1 Program and its training and research activities consonant with the NRSA guidelines during the award period (http://grants.nih.gov/grants/guide/pa-files/PA-08-226.html).

-Can candidates applying for a CTSA KL2 Scholar appointment apply for additional mentored K awards (i.e., K08 or K23)?
+Can candidates applying for a CTSA KL2 Scholar award apply for additional mentored K awards (i.e., K08 or K23)?

 The trans-NIH policy stipulates that KL2 candidates may not apply or have pending an application for a similar mentored K award (i.e., K23) simultaneously.
 However, appointed KL2 scholars supported through institutional KL2 awards may apply for K08, K23 support.
 If they are successful, they then move from one mechanism to the other.